-Hunting licenses are valid from August 1 to July 31, except the nonresident 3-day waterfowl and small game license.
+Hunting licenses are valid from issuance to July 31, 2016, except the Nonresident 3-Day Waterfowl and Small Game License.

 Full Season Hunting License

-Allows you to hunt all legal game birds and mammals in season without the need for additional stamps, except: (1) deer during bow season; (2) deer during muzzleloader season; (3) migratory game birds; and (4) furbearers.
+Allows you to hunt all legal game birds and mammals in season without the need for additional stamps, except: (1) deer during Archery Season; (2) deer during Muzzleloader Season; (3) migratory game birds; (4) furbearers, and (5) black bears.
 A Bonus Antlered Deer Stamp may also be used with these licenses.

 (Age 16 to 64)